-The number of sites surveyed in the Perth-Peel Coastal Plain varied from 185 to 240 (2014-2018; Table 1).
-The number of occupied roosts varied between 10 and 60, with occupied roosts representing 7-33% of the total number of sites surveyed each year.
-The discovery rate of new roosts was fairly low in 2014 and 2015 but has increased since then.
+The number of sites surveyed in the Perth-Peel Coastal Plain varied from 185 to 240 (Table 1).
+The number of occupied roosts varied between 10 and 60, with occupied roosts representing 6-33% of the total number of sites surveyed each year.
+The discovery rate of new roosts was fairly low in 2014 and 2015 but has averaged 18 per year since then.